hayltonbernardes22/Projects_Classification/Wine_Project/README.md

-Project about determinate the quality of wine, to classificate into: Good Wine (When Quality is better then 6.5(1)) or Bad Wine (When the quality is offen or igual then 6.5(0)).
+Project to determine the quality of the wine, based on a real Kaggel dataset, classify the Wines as: Good Wine (When quality is better than 6.5 (1)) or Bad Wine (When quality is less than or equal to 6.5 (0)).